 Linear Inequalities represent the situation where some constraints are applied.
 For example, if we say the sum of x and y cannot be greater than 11, then it is written as $x+y \leq 11$.
 Such types of equations are considered as linear inequalities, and the NCERT Class 11 Maths Chapter 6 helps you to understand the concepts of linear inequalities and how to solve them.
-In our daily life, we encounter different scenarios from managing financial budgets to optimization.
-Linear Inequalities play a very important role in decision-making when encountering such real life situations.
+In our daily life, we encounter different scenarios from managing financial budgets to optimisation.
+Linear Inequalities play a very important role in decision-making when encountering such real-life situations.
 As per the latest NCERT syllabus for class 11, the chapter Linear Inequalities contains the concepts of inequalities in one variable, inequalities in two variables, and how to solve them using graphs or linear representation.

 A linear inequality is defined as an expression where any two values are compared by the inequality symbol, such as < > ≤ ≥